leonlinsx/minimal-mistakes/_posts/2019-04-26-microwave-timers-13bn-years.md

 8. With most engagement rates for those channels falling <5%, it's no wonder everyone's reluctant to respond to this newsletter...
 Sidenote, are any of you actually instagram famous?
 9. I'm not an advocator of the delete facebook trend but assume some of you might be.
 I think there's value in using it, but as with most things you need to be aware of how you use it.
 It would be significantly more difficult for me to host events without it.
 Either way, it's helpful to know who owns what if you're trying to avoid a company...
 10. Character from the Avengers movie, if you weren't aware.
 11. The article says 25 tons, but I checked with [the artists themselves](http://www.matterdesignstudio.com/#/walking-assembly/ "matter design studio") and the combined weight is actually ~6.5 tons.
 Still interesting concept though.
+Also serves to demonstrate how much writers want to believe their own story.